Trading Cryptocurrency with Multibook

 Introduction to Multibook

-Once you’ve downloaded and installed the Bookmap addon (see the Multibook Guide for instructions), you will see a chart that looks like this.
+Once you’ve downloaded and installed the Bookmap addon (see the Multibook Guide for instructions), you will see a chart that looks similar to this.

 This is the default chart for the BTCUSD spot, and the addon also comes with default settings for ETHUSD..
 All the settings can be modified and you can create your own synthetic instruments from any cryptocurrency pairs and exchanges of your choosing.